ccpena/JBH-Kotlin/dev-docs/iam-service.md

 Purpose: Contains the main application logic, controllers, services, and data access layer.
 Key components: REST controllers, service implementations, repositories, and entity classes.

+## Flow

+### Sign In

+1. [Security] `JwtAuthenticationFilter` intercepts the request and let the request pass because it's a public endpoint.
+2. [Api] Enters the `AuthController` and calls `AuthenticationOperationImpl.authenticateUser` method.
+3. [Security] Calls `AuthenticationManager.authenticate` method.
+    - [Security] Calls `CustomUserDetailsService.loadUserByUsername` method.
+    - [Api] Calls `UserDataAccess.findByNickNameOrEmail` method.
+    - Creates a `UserPrincipal` as `UserDetails` object and returns it.
+    - The `UserPrincipal` is stored in `SecurityContextHolder.getContext().authentication` object.
+        - The `UserPrincipal` is an instance of `UsernamePasswordAuthenticationToken` class.
+            - Contains the principal object, `authorities` object and flag `isAuthenticated` as `true`.
+    - [Security] Calls `JwtTokenProvider.generateToken` method.
+    - Returns the JWT token.
+4. The AuthController returns the JWT token to the client.